WWETCO FlexFilter™ System for Primary, Tertiary, and CSO

 After the demonstration project was complete, the NJDEP summarized the results in a report, with a goal of providing engineering practitioners with an improved understanding of wet-weather treatment technologies and their potential use as satellite end-of-the-pipe wet-weather CSO treatment.

 The FlexFilter can easily take the place of a traditional primary clarifier.
 This creates a dual-use system, providing the additional capacity to handle wet-weather conditions while increasing primary-treatment capacity in dry weather.

 Likewise, plants that require tertiary treatment can either choose the FlexFilter as their tertiary system or implement FlexFilter as a dual-use system.
-The FlexFilter can achieve low-level phosphorous removal, helping plants meet increasingly strict phosphorous removal requirements for reuse-quality effluent.
+The FlexFilter can achieve low-level phosphorus removal, helping plants meet increasingly strict phosphorus removal requirements for reuse-quality effluent.

 Benefits and Features

 - Concrete structure, stainless-steel tank, and retrofit options

 - Compact design that can incorporate screening, disinfection, backwash management, or effluent pumping within the concrete structure